City Cast Philly logo

 Discover a new-to-you artist through vinyl.
 (Dima Junglist / Unsplash)

-If you’re looking to expand your music tastes, but you’re tired of letting the algorithm decide for you, step outside and visit a local listening room.
-Over the years Philly has welcomed lounges similar to jazz kissa, Japanese listening bars and cafes centered around high-quality sound systems playing vinyl records.
+If you’re looking to expand your musical tastes but you’re tired of letting the algorithm decide for you, step outside and visit a local listening room.
+Over the years, Philly has welcomed lounges inspired by jazz kissa — Japanese listening bars and cafes centered around high-quality sound systems that play vinyl records.
 The concept is attracting old and new audiophiles looking for good music and community.

 Here’s where to go if you want to listen to vinyl records in Philly.

 Located above the jazzy Sassafras Bar, 48 Record Bar is a cozy listening room and cocktail bar in Old City.
-The lounge regularly hosts programming from vinyl nights to open mics to author talks.
+The lounge regularly hosts programming ranging from vinyl nights and open mics to author talks.
 Registration for ticketed events can be found here.

 Spin some records whether you’re in Fishtown or West Philly.
 Milkcrate Cafe is the perfect place to sit down for a cup of coffee as you sit back and listen to some tunes.
 The coffee shop doubles as a record store with thousands of records to choose from.
 You can also grab some hi-fi audio gear at the shop.